• Sati

 In Part 2, we identified oncology as a major whitespace for innovation.

-So, today, we’re excited to share the story of a remarkable founder who has made a significant impact in this field.
+Today, we’re excited to share the story of a remarkable founder who has made a significant impact in this field.

-Meet Shamim Nabuuma Kalisa, founder of CHIL Femtech Center
+Founder of CHIL Femtech Center

 Like us, Shamim is Ugandan.